team-thunderfoot/google-map/readme.md

 ## Usage
 ### Importing the Module
-Note that this is an async await opertion
+Note that this is an async await operation
 ```javascript
 import {Map} from '@teamthunderfoot/google-map';
 const map = new Map({